Could you be saving and investing more of your paycheck? An annual financial check-up could tell you.

 Clear an hour or two off your schedule.
 Click the “pause” button on that video you’re streaming.
 Now, write down everything you spend money on in a typical month.
 The best way is to put the expenditures into buckets.
 And the big buckets for most people tend to be taxes, insurance, housing, utilities, discretionary and debt payments.
 Don’t forget to list what you pay each month for student loans, credit card interest and car loans.

-“A financial checkup tells you where you’re spending your money; that’s the biggest question,” says David Settle, Curriculum Development Manager at Investools®, a TD Ameritrade education affiliate.
+“A financial checkup tells you where you’re spending your money; that’s the biggest question,” says David Settle.
 “Are you spending too much on house payments or too much at the coffee house?
 The financial checkup shows you where you’re spending, and if there are some areas where you’re over-extending.”

 It can also represent the bedrock of a financial plan that can help you find ways to put more of your paycheck into savings and investments.